BCG-BerlinConsultingGang/NeoNauts-Corp./python-code/README.md

 Output: probability that a user will churn in the near future Predictions are saved in a churn forecast table for further use

-Technologies Used
+-> Technologies Used

 Python (pandas, numpy, scikit-learn, matplotlib) Google BigQuery (data sourcing)
 Google Colab (development environment)

-Why This Matters
+-> Why This Matters

 For digital platforms like Neo Banks, customer retention is critical.
 This project shows how engagement can be tracked, quantified, and used to:

-Detect churn risks before they happen
+  1. Detect churn risks before they happen
-Visualize behavioral shifts over time
+  2. Visualize behavioral shifts over time
-Build targeted user strategies based on data
+  3. Build targeted user strategies based on data

-File Structure

-This repository contains two Python files:
+-> This repository contains two Python files:

 Python_Code_for_Neo_Bank.ipynb
 → Full Jupyter Notebook with explanations, visualizations, and step-by-step documentation